Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 - ► Connectivity Suite: Monitor your cook from a phone or tablet over Bluetooth.
 Extend your range Using MEATER Link WiFi and MEATER Cloud to use Alexa and monitor your cook from a computer.

-Carving and Serving a Masterbuilt Smoked Turkey
+Carving the Turkey and Serving

 First pull the leg and thigh away from the rest of the bird and cut at the thigh joint.
 Repeat on the other side.